About Us

 Hi, I’m Rachel Danchek — founder of One Ring Closer and a stage 3 ovarian cancer survivor.

 Everything changed overnight.
 Within days, I started fertility treatments, determined to hold onto my dream of becoming a mom.
-I went through two rounds of IVF, and just a week later, I started chemo.
+I went through two rounds of IVF and, just a week later, started chemo.
 In total, I had six rounds of chemo, a laparoscopic debulking surgery, and a second major surgery called HIPEC.

-During chemo, my stepmom made me a paper ring chain — one ring for each day of treatment.
+During chemo, my stepmom made me a paper ring chain — one ring for each day of my journey.
 Inside each one was something simple but meaningful: a quote, a prayer, a memory, a joke.
-Every morning, I’d pull off a ring and feel just a little closer to the end.
+Every morning, I’d tear off a ring and feel just a little closer to the end.
 That chain became my lifeline — a daily reminder that I wasn’t alone.